Zimmer Biomet

 Key Learnings

-I wanted to use this process to figure out how we could more easily incorporate usability testing into our projects.
-Research and testing are often treated as a big deal and left out of projects, so I prioritized coming up with lighter-weight methods to collect and synthesize information and share broadly.
+I wanted to use this process to determine how to incorporate usability testing into our projects more easily.
+Research and testing were often left out of projects, so I prioritized coming up with lighter-weight methods to collect and synthesize information and share broadly with other teams.

 Working as a team of one, I consulted a few different books and resources to adapt different methods, like Tomer Sharon’s Rainbow Spreadsheet.
-I also brought other members of the team into the analysis process, which helped inform their work and expand understanding related to their roles in content and visual design for this project.
+I also brought other team members across functions into the analysis process, which helped inform their work and expand understanding of their roles in content and visual design for this project.